alandmoore/admbrowser/README.rst

 icon_theme             (qt5 default)      Icon theme to use for navigation icons navigation             True               Display the navigation bar at the top (back/forward/reload/bookmarks/quit) navigation_layout      (see below)        Sets the layout of the navigation bar.
-See the detailed explanation below. network_down_html      (empty)            The full path to a file containing HTML which will be displayed when the start_url page cannot be loaded, which probably indicates some kind of network error. page_unavailable_html  (empty)            The full path to a file containing HTML which will be displayed when a page cannot be loaded, either because it's not accessible or blocked by security restrictions. privacy_mode           True               *CURRENTLY BROKEN* Enable or disable "private browsing mode" on the webkit widget. user_agent             (qt5 default)      Overrides the default user agent string. user_css               (empty)            Sets a default CSS file applied to all pages viewed.
-Option accepts any URL supported by QT, i.e: "file://etc/wcg.css" or "http://example.com/style.css". proxy_server           (empty)            Sets the proxy server string for HTTP proxy.
+See the detailed explanation below. network_down_html      (empty)            *CURRENTLY_BROKEN* The full path to a file containing HTML which will be displayed when the start_url page cannot be loaded, which probably indicates some kind of network error. page_unavailable_html  (empty)            *CURRENTLY_BROKEN* The full path to a file containing HTML which will be displayed when a page cannot be loaded, either because it's not accessible or blocked by security restrictions. privacy_mode           True               Enable or disable "private browsing mode" on the webkit widget. user_agent             (qt5 default)      Overrides the default user agent string. proxy_server           (empty)            Sets the proxy server string for HTTP proxy.
 Takes the form "host:port", or just "host" if you want to use the default port of 8080. quit_button_mode       reset              Just like timeout_mode, only this is the action taken when the quit button is pressed (same options) quit_button_text       "I'm &Finished"    Text to display on the quit/reset button.
 Can include an accelerator indicator (&). screensaver_url        about:blank        The URL to visit when idle.
-Only matters when timeout_mode is 'screensaver' and 'timeout' is nonzero. ssl_mode               strict             *CURRENTLY BROKEN* Defines how the browser handles ssl certificate errors.  "strict" will just give an error and prevent access to the problematic URL.  "ignore" will silently ignore the errors and allow access. start_url              about:blank        The starting URL or "home page" stylesheet             (empty)            Filename of a qss stylesheet to use for styling the application window.
+Only matters when timeout_mode is 'screensaver' and 'timeout' is nonzero. ssl_mode               strict             Defines how the browser handles ssl certificate errors.  "strict" will just give an error and prevent access to the problematic URL.  "ignore" will silently ignore the errors and allow access. start_url              about:blank        The starting URL or "home page" stylesheet             (empty)            Filename of a qss stylesheet to use for styling the application window.
 See example file. timeout                0                  Number of seconds of inactivity before the browser closes or resets itself.
 A value of 0 disables the feature.